 In this busy corporate world, emails are but the primary means of communication.
 Higher the importance of this technology, the more overwhelming it is.
 The main reason for emails being a burden for us now is our inability to manage emails properly.
-That inability reflects in our daily productivity and work satisfaction as email keep distracting us.
+That inability reflects in our daily productivity and work satisfaction as email keeps distracting us.
 Efficient email management for this purpose and more has thus fruited a dream in the form of Inbox zero.

 What is Inbox zero?

 Inbox zero, a concept introduced by Merlin Mann, seeded this idea of achieving an empty inbox.
 As dreamy as this idea is, it is just as impossible without efficient email management.
-Dealing with everything at once while being productive, is more stressing than freeing.
+Dealing with everything at once while being productive, is more stressful than freeing.
 But as Merlin Mann himself finally clarified, Inbox zero isn’t about the number of messages in your inbox at all.

 Merlin intended Inbox zero as an email management tool to “switch off” from one’s inbox and to concentrate on the work at hand.
-Merlin pointed out that most of the time lost due to emails is because the constant barrage of notifications distract us.
+Merlin pointed out that most of the time lost due to emails is because the constant barrage of notifications distracts us.
 Even after we deal with this distraction, getting back to work with the same productivity is highly difficult.

 Hence it necessitates the need for email management via the Inbox zero approach rather than chasing a number of emails.
 But how plausible is this approach?